Evo Morales: Post-presidency (2019–present)

-Return to Bolivia
+Exile and return to Bolivia

-Morales with Argentine president Alberto Fernández in the Argentinian border town of La Quiaca (close to Bolivia's Villazón) on November 2020.
+Morales with Argentine president Alberto Fernández in the Argentinian border town of La Quiaca (close to Bolivia's Villazón) in November 2020.
 Morales returned to Bolivia shortly thereafter.

+In December, Morales moved to Argentina, where he was also granted asylum.
+That month, Bolivian prosecutors issued an arrest warrant for him, alleging that he promoted violent clashes before and after he left office, and that this constituted sedition and terrorism.
+Human Rights Watch reported that it found no evidence that Morales committed acts of terrorism and described the charges as politically motivated.
+In October 2020, the charges were dropped and the arrest warrant dismissed when a La Paz court found Morales' rights had been violated and judicial procedures breached.

-One day after new president Luis Arce was sworn into office, on 9 November 2020 Morales returned to Bolivia after 11 months abroad.
+Following the 2020 general election, MAS candidate Luis Arce became Bolivia's president; on 9 November, Morales returned to Bolivia.

-Early decisions made by the Arce administration as well as MAS itself indicated that Morales' influence in the party had declined.
-In late November and early December 2020, MAS officials began the process of selecting party candidates to run in the 2021 Bolivian regional elections.
+Early decisions made by the Arce administration as well as MAS indicated that Morales' influence in the party had declined.
+In late November and early December 2020, MAS officials began selecting party candidates to run in the 2021 Bolivian regional elections.
 In four departments (Chuquisaca, Potosí, Cochabamba, and Pando), candidates for governor endorsed by Morales were not chosen by MAS officials.
-On 11 December, Morales tweeted Miguel "Chiquitín" Becerra would be the MAS candidate for Governor of Pando.
-This was met with surprise by MAS officials in Pando as Becerra had not even entered the list of candidates voted on as he did not meet the minimum membership requirement of eight years in the party.
-Instead, Germán Richter had been chosen as the candidate 5 days prior on 7 December.
-On 14 December, MAS officials in Tarija and Santa Cruz proclaimed Rodolfo Meyer and Adriana Salvatierra as candidates for mayor of those cities before Morales had had the opportunity to arrive.